SAP-samples/hana-xsa-live-reporting/README.md

 2. Download the [sample models](https://github.com/SAP-samples/hana-xsa-live-reporting/blob/pictures/SAC.tgz) and import them from **Deployment -> Import**
 3. Open the models to make sure the connection has been successful.

+# LICENSE
+Copyright (c) 2018 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the SAP Sample Code License except as noted otherwise in the LICENSE file.